ci-cada/100DaysOfCode/Day_18/Day_18.md

 #### Queues

-This is defined as an orderd list which enables insert operations to be performed at one end called _REAR_ and delete operations to e performed at another end called _FRONT_
+This is defined as an orderd list which enables insert operations to be performed at one end called _REAR_ and delete operations to be performed at another end called _FRONT_

 This is refferes to as Frist in First Out list